-Deep Learning Installation
+Deep Learning Service Installation

 - Installation guide

-- Adaptive Vision Deep Learning Service
+- Aurora Vision Deep Learning Service

-- Adaptive Vision Deep Learning Examples
+- Aurora Vision Deep Learning Examples

-- Adaptive Vision Deep Learning Standalone Editor
+- Aurora Vision Deep Learning Standalone Editor

 Deep Learning is available in two versions:

 - GPU version (recommended) - version working with CUDA GPU acceleration.
 Much faster than CPU counterpart.